learnbyexample/Command-line-text-processing/gnu_grep.md

 24
 ```

-* Use `--group-separator` to specify an alternate separator
+* Use `--group-separator` to customize the separator

 ```bash
 $ seq 29 | grep --group-separator='*****' -A1 '3'